 A mild refresh in 2012 introduced a spindle-shaped front grille (above), a central element of the latest L-finesse design language, as well as a number of important specification upgrades.
 The RX 450h was now available in four grades, including a new F Sport version with sharper looks and performance.

-The current, fourth-generation RX made its world debut at the New York International Auto Show on 1 April 2015.
+The fourth-generation RX made its world debut at the New York International Auto Show on 1 April 2015.
 The date might have been synonymous with practical jokes but this was an important moment in Lexus history, for the RX was the brand’s best-seller and represented 30% of worldwide production.
 Around 2.2 million examples had been sold since the model’s introduction in 1998.

 According to market, the launch engine range consisted of three options: an upgraded and more powerful 3.5-litre V6 petrol mated to an eight-speed automatic transmission; a full hybrid powertrain based around an improved, Atkinson cycle 3.5-litre V6 petrol engine; and a 2.0-litre turbocharged four-cylinder petrol engine with six-speed automatic transmission.

 UK customer deliveries commenced in January 2016, with the range limited to either the RX 450h or RX 200t variants.
 The balance of sales was weighted heavily in the favour of hybrid, so a year later Lexus stopped availability of the downsized turbo powerplant from the RX line-up.

 Meanwhile, in 2018, a new seven-seat RX 450h L model (above) was launched, which offered customers the option of an additional row of (two) seats, without compromising the sleek styling and easy manoeuvrability of the standard RX.
 This was achieved by extending the body by 110mm and using a steeper tailgate window angle to create comfortable head- and legroom, and generous luggage space.

-Click the following links to learn more about the current Lexus RX and RX L models, which have been updated for 2019 to offer subtle styling tweaks, the latest Lexus Safety System+ portfolio, new suspension components, innovative BladeScan adaptive headlights, and new connectivity functions for the multimedia system that include the addition of Apple CarPlay and Android Auto.
+Subtle tweaks were applied for the 2019 model year, including styling refinements, the latest Lexus Safety System+ portfolio, new suspension components, innovative BladeScan adaptive headlights, and new connectivity functions for the multimedia system that include the addition of Apple CarPlay and Android Auto.